 Bulletproof Handyman

-What Can a Handyman Do in Durham, Connecticut?
+What Can a Handyman Do Without a License in Durham, Connecticut?

 In Connecticut, most “handyman” work that involves home repairs/renovations for 1–4 family residential property requires a Connecticut Home Improvement Contractor (HIC) registration through the Department of Consumer Protection (DCP)—there is not a broad handyman dollar-threshold exemption you can rely on.
 Separate state trade licenses (electrical, plumbing, HVAC, gas piping) are required for regulated work regardless of whether you are a handyman, and local building permits still apply in Durham (Middlesex County) for many common jobs.